Click filter to remove

 Extent: 64 pages

 Description: The Assiniboine materials in the ACLS collection consist of two items that can be found in the "Assiniboine" section of the finding aid.
-Includes Deloria's "Notes on the Assiniboine (Belknap or Watopahnatu dialect)."
-This contains a sketch of Assiniboine grammar, compared with that of Dakota.
-Includes an Assiniboine text, with literal and free translation and notes, and a letter from author to Boas, Jan.
+Deloria's "Notes on the Assiniboine (Belknap or Watopahnatu dialect)" (item X8d.1) contains a sketch of Assiniboine grammar, compared with that of Dakota, and includes an Assiniboine text, with literal and free translation and notes, and a letter from author to Franz Boas, Jan.
 6, 1936, covering the document.
-The other item is Ahenakew's "The creation of a new tribe," an explanation of creation of Assiniboine tribe, separated from Sioux, given Ahenakew in his youth by his mission superintendent, Rev. John Hines.
-Battle over girl accounted for end of connection of Red Eagle with other Sioux.
-Letter of Ahenakew to Paul A. W. Wallace, May 21, 1949, commenting on Rev. Hines' relation to the author.
+The other item is Ahenakew's "The creation of a new tribe" (71), an explanation of creation of Assiniboine tribe, separated from Sioux, given Ahenakew in his youth by his mission superintendent, Rev. John Hines, a battle over a girl accounted for end of connection of Red Eagle with other Sioux, and a letter of Ahenakew to Paul A. W. Wallace, May 21, 1949, commenting on Rev. Hines' relation to the author.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)